Q: When does the Skyline College Promise Scholars Program Application open?

 • Regularly engage and participate in program requirements, such as regular counseling appointments and counseling group sessions.

-• Declare a major by the start of their second semester.
+• Declare a major by the start of your second semester.

 • Complete a comprehensive Student Educational Plan (SEP) by the start of their second semester.